Nathaniel Hackett: New York Jets

 On January 28, 2023, the New York Jets announced they had hired Hackett as their new offensive coordinator in the wake of Mike LaFleur's firing.

 After the firing of head coach Robert Saleh and a 2–3 start to the Jets' 2024 season, interim head coach Jeff Ulbrich stripped Hackett of play-calling duties.

 Hackett was reported to no longer be part of the organization after the 2024 season ended.

 Green Bay Packers (second stint)

 On July 24, 2025, Packers head coach Matt LaFleur announced that Hackett had joined the coaching staff in a defensive analyst role.

+Arizona Cardinals

+On January 29, 2026, Hackett was hired to serve as the quarterbacks coach for the Miami Dolphins under new head coach Jeff Hafley.
+However, on February 13, 2026, Hackett was hired by the Arizona Cardinals as their offensive coordinator under head coach Mike LaFleur.